-The serene setting in a popular regional park and absence of speed boats and water-skiers due to speed limits help make this reservoir a perfect fishing getaway.
+The serene setting in a popular regional park and the absence of speed boats and water skiers due to speed limits help make this reservoir a perfect fishing getaway.

-Whether you are after stripers, largemouth bass, rainbow trout, or channel catfish, you’re apt to do well at Lake Skinner.
-There are also good numbers of of fish species including panfish in the lake.
+Whether you are after stripers, largemouth bass, rainbow trout, or channel catfish, you’re apt to do well fishing at Lake Skinner.
+There are also good numbers of other fish species, including panfish, in the lake.